YayoCorp/yayo-misc/airdrop-guide.md

 phrase you won't be able to restore your wallet if you lose your device. (!!!)**

 After setting up MetaMask, you can copy your public wallet address by clicking the text starting with `0xSomething` just below your account name.
+This is the address you will enter into the airdrop form.

 ## 2. Connect to the Matic network